AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 ![](assets/unlink-a-folder.png)

+*Unlink a folder*

 ## Add content for different languages {#addcontentfordifferentlanguages}

-1. To add the content for different languages, click the Add New Language tab, and choose the required languages.
+1. To add the content for different languages, click the **Add New Language** tab, and choose the required languages.
 Using this approach, you can add multi-lingual support for your content.

    ![](assets/add-new-languagetab.png)

+   *Add new language for a content*

 1. Repeat the content upload process for the new languages.
 1. If you want to remove a language, click the Add New Language tab, and clear your selection.